fls-bioinformatics-core/auto_process_ngs/docs/source/using/make_fastqs.rst

 * ``--no-stats`` skips the generation of statistics and processing QC reporting

+Information on other commonly used options can be found :ref:`below <make_fastqs-commonly-used-options>`.

 More detail on the different usage modes can be found in the subsequent sections: